I’ve already made so many miso soup with different kind of ingredients. But how about types of miso…?

 - Mix up mashed soybean, koji, and salt

-- Pack in a box and mature it for half months or one year
+- Pack in a box and mature it for half months, one year, or more

 Depending on the amount of koji and salt, the taste can be changed a lot.
 I mean that more koji and less salt creates sweeter miso, and less koji and more salt creates saltier miso.
 So you can create your own blending miso that fits your taste the most.
 Also each area in Japan has their original, traditional miso.

 Another factor that changes the taste of miso is type of koji.
 There are three kind of koji and each one of them has unique taste.

 - Rice koji: gives great sweetness from rice

 - Barley Koji: has relatively light taste and the flavor of barley is amazing